The Price of Fuel

-On 1 April 2009 the duty rate for unleaded petrol and diesel was icreased by 1.84 ppl to 54.19p per litre and again on 1 September 2009 by 2 ppl to reach the level of 56.19 per litre.
+On 1 April 2009, the duty rate for unleaded petrol and diesel was increased by 1.84ppl to 54.19p per litre and again on 1 September 2009 by 2ppl to reach the level of 56.19 per litre.
 These rates were planned to be increased further on 1 April 2010 to 2013 by 1ppl above indexation each year.

-On the 1st January 2010 the VAT rate reverted to 17.5%.
-The 3p fuel duty rise scheduled for early 2010 was delayed in 2010 Budget with the duty going up by only 1p a litre on the 1st of April.
-This went up by another 1p a litre on the 1st October 2010 and is scheduled to go up by 0.76p on the 1st January 2011.
+On the 1st January 2010, the VAT rate reverted to 17.5%.
+The 3p fuel duty rise scheduled for early 2010 was delayed in 2010 Budget with the duty going up by only 1p per litre on the 1st of April.
+This went up by another 1p a litre on the 1st October 2010 and was scheduled to go up by 0.76p on the 1st January 2011.

 A 0.76p increase on the 1st January 2011 brought the duty rate for the main road fuels up to 58.95p per litre.
-This coincided with the 2.5% increase in VAT rate, which is now at record high of 20%.
+This coincided with the 2.5% increase in VAT rate, which was at a record high of 20%.